FREQUENTLY ASKED QUESTIONS

 What Other Programs are Available at Waukee Area Christian Services?

-The Free Clinic partners with the Waukee School District in an annual Back-to-School Family Resource Fair.
+The Free Medical Clinic partners with the Waukee Community School District in an annual Back-to-School Family Resource Fair.
 WACS offers several seasonal programs.

 Do You Accept Donations of Clothing and Household Items?